IBM/Ansible-Automation-Platform-L3/docs/Part 1/01 Getting Started.md

 Once installed and setup, OpenVPN will allow you to establish a private VPN tunnel to your PowerVC environment.
 Click the **"Connect"** button (or similar — the screenshots provided here are for Tunnelblick on MacOS).
 You can disregard warnings or errors that the application may throw.
 After connecting, you will be able to access the PowerVC GUI and SSH remotely into your PowerVC environment, which we will cover next.

-After connecting to the VPN tunnel, return to the **"Demo Ready Notification"** email (or the *My Reservations* tab on the ITZ) and follow the URL to your unique Project Kit page, similar to the one captured here.
+After connecting to the VPN tunnel, return to the **"Demo Ready Notification"** email (or the *My Reservations* tab on the ITZ) and follow the URL to your unique Project Kit page, similar to the one captured in the screenshot below.

 ![](_attachments/part1_figure6.png)